Narrow Water Castle & Keep Warrenpoint

 When the Hall family moved out of the Keep, it was operated as a salt works for a time.

-The old Narrow Water Castle was passed over to the care of the state in 1956.
+The old Narrow Water Keep was passed over to the care of the state as a national monument in 1956.

 OMG!!! (not sure that was a thing in medieval times….) …RUN FOR IT!!!
 We have no doubt that was in the look-outs mind as he overlooked the Lough at times!